robstave/angular2-training/session-one/page3.md

 </h1>
 ```

-Our ng server should see the changes, recompile and our broser will refresh.
+Our ng server should see the changes, recompile and our browser will refresh.

 ```
  app works! - Go Angular -Its your birthday